-Sexual abuse is devastating to its victims, whether it occurs at the hands of a family member, mentor, teacher, caregiver or stranger.
+Sexual abuse is devastating to its victims, whether it occurs at the hands of a family member, mentor, teacher, caregiver, or stranger.
 The mental and emotional scars left in the wake of sexual abuse can last a lifetime.
-The lawyers at Cory Watson Attorneys help victims of sexual abuse and assault, and understand how important it is for victims to get justice.
-Sexual abusers must be held accountable; likewise, people in a position of authority, who fail to protect those in their care, must be held responsible for what happens on their watch.

 Authority: Individuals holding a position of inherent authority sexually abuse others by taking advantage of the authoritative dynamic.
 An example of this would be a teacher becoming sexually involved with a student.
 The student may feel obligated to take part in the abuse simply because the teacher holds a role of power.

 Age: Acts that involve an adult and a minor are despicable acts; children are victimized simply because they are too young to protect themselves from the assault.
-Research has found that those who suffer sex abuse as a child are more likely to develop depression, anxiety, addictions and personality disorders.
+Research has found that those who suffer sexual abuse as a child are more likely to develop depression, anxiety, addictions, and personality disorders.

 Physical size: A larger physical presence can be exerted as a form of influence.
 Smaller individuals may shy away from stopping sexual abuse out of fear of a physical confrontation.

 Coercion: Children and mentally handicapped individuals can be especially vulnerable to sexual assault.
 Perpetrators often concoct stories to explain their behavior and discourage reporting.